eclipse-edc/Samples/transfer/transfer-00-prerequisites/README.md

 ### 1. Build the connector

-When we speak of a connector we actually mean a .jar file that is launched on a machine.
+When we talk about a connector in the context of Eclipse Dataspace Components, we really mean a JAR file that runs on a machine.
-Before we can launch a connector we'll have to build the .jar file.
+Before we can run a connector, we need to build the JAR file.

 Execute this command in project root: